7k8m/json.filed/HowDeferred.md

 json.filed is a library for deferred processing of JSON file.
 This mean read and write file is *neither* executed immediately when read and write function is called *nor* executing thread is blocked until read and write is done.

-Explain how process is done deferred on next program.
+Explain how process is deferred, seeing next example code.

     var jf = require('json.filed');